 Banking with credit cards

-All reputable sportsbooks in Maryland accepts credit and debit cards for deposits, Amex and Discover card is less common than MasterCard and VISA.
+All reputable Maryland sportsbooks accepts credit and debit cards for deposits, Amex and Discover card is less common than MasterCard and VISA.
 In addition many operators won’t allow you to cash out to a credit card.
 So if the plastic fantastic is your banking method of choice, you’ll probably need a plan B for withdrawing your winnings.

 Using credit and debit cards